SRJC Solicitation/Free Expression Guidelines SRJC Santa Rosa (PDF - 139 kbytes)

 - Do NOT touch any of the speakers using such speech.
 You risk litigation by doing so.

 - Plan and/or attend an alternative event or activity sponsored by SRJCs student clubs and organizations.
-See the Student Affairs Office for more information on planned events/activities.
+See the office of Student Life & Engagment for more information on planned events/activities.

 Can the college prevent speech and materials that are considered offensive from being on campus?